AideenM12/Joyce-English-School-MS4/TESTING.md

 * <img src="documentation/doc_images/review-test.png" width="600" height="400" alt="review">
 ---

-### Test Case 11
+### Test Case 12

-> As a returning user I want be able to contact the school easily for any further enquires I may have.
+> As a returning user I want to be able to contact the school easily for any further enquiries I may have.

 **Description**
 Verify that the site provides the user with the ability to contact the school.